 Our vessels primarily operate under long-term, fixed-rate charters with major energy and utility companies and Teekay Corporation.
-The average remaining term for these charters is approximately 12 years for our LNG carriers, approximately five years for our LPG carriers and approximately three years for our conventional tankers (Suezmax and Handymax), subject, in certain circumstances, to termination or vessel purchase rights.
+As of December 31, 2015, the average remaining term for these charters is approximately 11 years for our LNG carriers, approximately five years for our LPG carriers and approximately two years for our conventional tankers (Suezmax and Handymax), subject, in certain circumstances, to termination or vessel purchase rights.